 Start the day right with a sunrise hike!

-Veteran hike leader of Brad Maule believes in you.
-Brad insists that a core group of morning hikers and and sun worshipers can achieve the impossible… starting a park event at the crack of dawn!
-So prove Brad right by joining us on the Belmont Plateau in time to watch the sun rise over the city skyline, and then we'll head on a morning loop hike through West Park (Meadows and Trolley Trail).
+Veteran hike leader Brad Maule believes in you.
+Brad insists that a core group of morning hikers and sun worshipers can achieve the impossible… starting a park event at the crack of dawn!
+So prove Brad right by joining us on the gorgeous Houston Meadows in time to watch the sun rise over the city.
+Then we'll head on a morning loop hike through Houston Meadows and other Wissahickon trails.

 Can you sunrise to the challenge? : )